spruceid/siwe-ex/README.md

 This library provides functions for parsing and validating [SIWE](hhttps://eips.ethereum.org/EIPS/eip-4361) message strings and their corresponding signatures.

+## Requirements:

+Elixir at version `1.10` or higher using OTP 23 or greater.
+Rustler officially supports the last 3 minor versions of Elixir, which we also suggest for best experience.

+A Rust compiler at version `1.56` or higher so that 2021 edition libraries can be compiled.

 ## Installation

 The package can be installed by adding `siwe` to your list of dependencies in `mix.exs`: